kenchoong/setel2/README.md

 For more scalable stuff, I figure it out later.

-Or what you really want, Let me know, I do that
+Or what you really want in term of deployment, Let me know, I do that